You are visiting my personal academic webpage.

 In Leiden I work as a lecturer in the Algorithms and Software Technology research programme at the Leiden Institute of Advanced Computer Science (LIACS), the computer science department within the Faculty of Science of Leiden University.
 I teach a master course on Social Network Analysis in the fall semester and a bachelor course on Business Intelligence in the spring semester.

 In Amsterdam I work as postdoctoral researcher in the CORPNET research group, which is part of the Amsterdam Institute for Social Science Research (AISSR) and hosted within the Faculty of Social and Behavioral Sciences of the University of Amsterdam.
-Within the CORPNET project I work in an interdisciplinary team on the large-scale data-driven analysis of corporate networks.
+Within the CORPNET project I work in an interdisciplinary team on the analysis of large-scale corporate network data.
+The over-arching theme of my research is computational network science.

 I am involved in organizing the Leiden Networks Day, a one-day symposium about complex network analysis covering topics from network science to complex systems.
 It's free and has some great international speakers lined up!